marq24/ha-fordpass/README.md

 > But what works at least for me is, then when the vehicle is plugged in and the wallbox has started to charge my car that the new switch is toggled to it's `ON` state.
 When I then use the switch, the charging process is paused and the switch is toggled to `OFF`.
 When I toggle the switch `ON` again, the charging process resumes — so it seems to work somehow.
 >
 > Unfortunately (at least for me) the switch (and the API commands underneath) __can't__ start a charging session.
 This seems to be some sort of consequent, since I can't do this via the FodPass App either.
+-->

+## Charge Control of your EV

+Charge control of your EV is experimental.
+The Integration can (try to) start a charging session via the Ford backend, but this will only work with supporting charging stations (wallboxes) - e.g., Ford Charge Station Pro (FCSP), and only if the vehicle is plugged in.
+If the vehicle is not plugged in, the button will be disabled.

+So do not expect that the charging control will work with all charging stations.
+Personally, I use [evcc.io to control the charging](https://evcc.io/) of my Ford Mustang Mach-E.

 ## Use of a separate FordPass account is recommended